exakat/exakat-docs/Reference/Rules/Classes/CitSameName.rst

        trait a     { /* some definitions */ }
        enum a      { /* some definitions */ } // PHP 8.1
    ?>

-Even if they are in different namespaces, identical names makes classes easy to confuse.
-This is often solved by using alias at import time : this leads to more confusion, as a class suddenly changes its name.

-Internally, PHP use the same list for all classes, interfaces and traits.
-As such, it is not allowed to have both a trait and a class with the same name.

-In PHP 4, and PHP 5 before namespaces, it was not possible to have classes with the same name.
-They were simply included after a check.

 Suggestions
 ___________